Pearl and Marina: Reception

-The outfits worn by Pearl and Marina in Octo Expansion were speculated by fans and critics to be in reference to rappers The Notorious B.I.G. and Tupac Shakur, including US Gamer and Complex.
+Destructoid writer Jonathan Holmes praised Marina as being a good character for people of color to see themselves in, as well as the first leading female Nintendo character of color.
+He also commended her design for straying from traditional stereotypes associated with characters of color such as white hair.
+The outfits worn by Pearl and Marina in Octo Expansion were speculated to be in reference to rappers The Notorious B.I.G. and Tupac Shakur.
 When asked for clarification, Nogami chose to be mum on the issue, feeling that answering the question would take away from the mystery.